micheleberetta98/unibg-thesis-template/README.md

 ## FAQs

-- *How to create a PDF?*

-  Run `make` inside this folder.

-- *How to have a live preview?*

-  Run `make watch` inside this folder.
+- *Live preview doesn't work*

-  Note that you have to configure `latexmk` in order to [support live updates](https://mg.readthedocs.io/latexmk.html#configuration-files).
+  If you use `latexmk`, you have to configure it in order to [support live updates](https://mg.readthedocs.io/latexmk.html#configuration-files).
   Also, this is known to not work with all viewers, especially not *Adobe Reader*.

 - *I don't have make*